-- Hot tub therapy for Type 2 diabetes
+- Hot Tub Therapy for Type 2 Diabetes Mellitus

-- Bathing before sleep in young and the elderly
+- Bathing before sleep in the young and in the elderly

-- Role of female hygiene in vulvovaginal health: Global hygiene practices and product usage
+- Role of female intimate hygiene in vulvovaginal health: Global hygiene practices and product usage

 - The prevalence and clinical characteristics of pruritus among patients with extensive psoriasis